With summer in full swing, parents are likely spending more time with the kids and perhaps thinking more about plans for their future.

 3. Stagger inheritance payments

-Rather than in one lump sum, your minor children can receive their inheritance in a few different installments.
+Rather than in one lump sum, your minor children can receive their inheritance in a few different instalments.
 You can do this through something called a testamentary trust.

 A testamentary trust is managed by the trustee (typically your executor) and parts of the inheritance will be held in trust until the age you specify and managed by the trustee (typically your executor).
 With Willful’s testamentary trust feature, you can set the inheritance to be released in 2-3 payments anywhere between the age of majority and 40 years old.